 By the way, “Great Expectations” has two endings.
 In the original, the guy does not get the girl.
 In the second, which Dickens composed by popular demand, it is suggested that the guy probably does get the girl.
 Back then I wouldn’t have been able to describe it this way, but the multi-dimensional implications of two endings was incredibly exciting.
 I still read very slowly, and in stressful situations my eyes still do not want to focus on “the next word.”
 This makes me no good at games where you have to read instructions and act quickly, but I tend to remember a good deal of what I read.

-This week, after 190 hours of effort over several months, I completed a computer game called “The Talos Principle.”
+This week, after 190 hours of very satisfying effort over several months, I completed a computer game called “The Talos Principle.”
 I found it absolutely marvelous from beginning to end, and it brought my “Great Expectations” experience to mind.
 Playing “Talos” was not life-changing, but it was tremendous fun and like “Expectations” there was a comic-book-like component, more than a touch of adult/child coercion, and multiple endings.

 As I hope the images above suggest, the game is visually stunning.
 And the music is SO beautiful.
 It is a game that is played solo.
 There is no competition.
 You proceed at your own pace.
 Just puzzle solving and an underlying story that I found compelling and touching.
 The idea is that sometime in a distant past where techno geeks still debated and mocked the philosophical underpinnings of Star Trek, Firefly and Babylon 5 a plague had broken out that could not be overcome.